pte202/PaymentsGateway/README.md

 - Logging Should be added
 - Authentication Should be added
 - More functionality can be exposed through additional endpoints to manage Currencies, CardIssuers, Payments, PaymentCards, etc.
-- More comprehensive testing needs to be done  - database, network, external calls, integration testing, et.c
+- More comprehensive testing needs to be done  - database, network, external calls, integration testing, etc.